 Lari is not an exception to this rule.
 As an oral language, Lari literature is scant and limited exclusively to poetry.
 Without a standardized, pervasive literary form or a compendium of Lari literature, the language is volatile to assimilative pressures.
 The various dialects are considerably different from each other and seem to be distinguished primally upon village and secondarily upon Sunni-Shi’a sect affiliation.
 The language of school education is Persian, and all educated Larestanis speak Persian as their second language.
 Persian has also become the language of interethnic communication, particularly between Laris and the Turkic Qashqai element in Larestan.
 Many Larestanis with ties to the Gulf (mainly Sunnis from Khür, Gerash, Bastak, and Evaz) speak Arabic as a second or third language, but historically Arabic was a language of commerce and trade in the region.
 As such, the Shi’a Lari dialect has been Persianized in its lexicon and phonology and the Sunni dialects have been Arabicized—processes that have accelerated in the past several decades and may ultimately lead to endangerment.

 I will only deal with lexical assimilation with Persian, as phonological assimilation is outside the scope of this article.
 Of note, I was surprised to behold an episode of lexical transformation between my father and his siblings.
-My father, having left Larestan over 40 years ago, speaks a vernacular reminiscent of the spoken language of that era, while those who have remained within Larestan have been subjected to assimilation pressures as a result of improved school education and communications with the rest of Iran, as well as increased migrant traffic in both directions.
+My father, having left Larestan over 40 years ago, speaks a vernacular true to the spoken language of that era, while those who have remained within Larestan have been subjected to assimilation pressures as a result of improved school education and communications with the rest of Iran, as well as increased migrant traffic in both directions.
 As such, my father’s vernacular features lexical archaisms that have since been rendered obsolete in favor of Persian borrowings in the current Lari vernacular.

 |English||Lar (pre-1975)||Lar (2014)||Persian|